 An Auditing Committee, consisting of three persons with relevant professional experience, shall be appointed by the Metropolitan Council at its first meeting following adjournment of a normally convened All-American Council.
 Members of the Auditing Committee shall serve for a term from one All-American Council through the next, excluding any extraordinary meetings of the All-American Council.
-The Committee's duties shall be to audit all accounts of The Orthodox Church in America on a semiannual basis, to review the audited accounts of all Stavropegial Institutions on an annual basis and to present written reports to the Metropolitan Council.
-The Chair of the Auditing Committee shall attend sessions of the Metropolitan Council solely to make the Committee's reports.
+The Committee's duties shall be to audit all accounts of The Orthodox Church in America on an annual basis, to review the audited accounts of all Stavropegial Institutions on an annual basis and to present written reports to the Metropolitan Council solely to make the Committee's reports.
 An Auditing Committee member may succeed himself/herself for one additional term, and may be removed only for cause by a two-thirds vote of the Metropolitan Council.
 Any vacancy in the Auditing Committee shall be filled in a timely fashion by the Metropolitan Council.